tsethk/DynamicTileFlow/DynamicTileFlow/README.txt

 Endpoints:

     /
-        This endpoing returns a list of available endpoints and their descriptions, requests, response times, etc.
+        This endpoint returns a list of available endpoints and their descriptions, requests, response times, etc.

     /dynamic-tiler-image